 When I had my first daughter, mom life did not come naturally to me.
 I felt inadequate, and that was a terrible feeling.
 But guess what?
 It gets better and it becomes second nature over time.
 It’s also completely normal to feel like you have absolutely no idea what you’re doing.

 Seriously.
 Just take it as it comes.
 Being a mom is hard, and we simply can’t control everything that comes our way as parents.
 One day we’ll miss the noise and disorder.

 3. Everything else can wait

-We have all those days where you just can’t seem to get it together.
+We all have those days when you just can’t seem to get it together.
 Kids are crying, you have work to do, and the dog just peed on your new rug.
 Give yourself permission to push pause and just be.
 Snuggle up with your kids and watch movies all day.
 Eat ice cream.
 All of your responsibilities will still be there tomorrow.